aureus123/catalogs/cat/README.md

 - laplatac : La Plata C, epoch 1925.0, declinations -62 to -66
 - oargn : Oeltzen-Argelander's Zonen-Beobachtungen vom 45. bis 80.
 Grade noerdlicher Declination in mittleren Positionen fuer 1842.0
 - lacaille : N. L. de Lacaille, T. Henderson, A catalogue of 9766 stars in the southern hemisphere
-- taylor : Taylor's general catalogue of stars for the equinox 1835.0 from observations made at the Madras Observatory during the years 1831 to 1842

 ### Original catalogs